Updated on March 31, 2020.

-At Export Development Canada, we’re here to support Canadian exporters through these challenging times and we’re prepared to act swiftly to provide expert advice, insurance and financing as needed.
+At Export Development Canada, we’re here to support Canadian businesses through these challenging times and we’re prepared to act swiftly to provide expert advice, insurance and financing as needed.

 To better understand the public health crisis affecting countries around the world and its impact on the global economy, here are some of the frequently asked questions about COVID-19.